Creating and managing workflows

 • Verify you’re not accidentally excluding everyone

-• Gauge the scale of your flow
+• Gauge the scale of your workflow

 • Test whether filters are too broad or too narrow